hyundangy/Temperature_Graph/README.md

 ### Plotting Temperature for 72 hours with the least amount of overhead
 ### Author: Hyun Suk Bang

-In order to study C# and WPF, when I was new to Exicon.

 #### Technologies Used
 * .Net 4.5
 * WPF